 As stated above, the basic ingredients – weird characters, weirder situations, capable behind-the-scenes talent – are mostly there, but missing is the spirit of the best sophisticated comedies of decades past.

-Just like in another throwback to the screwball comedy genre, Peter Bogdanovich’s 1972 Barbra Streisand-Ryan O’Neal blockbuster What’s Up Doc? – everyone in Wonder Boys tries extremely hard to be quirky and funny.
+Just like in another throwback to the screwball comedy genre, Peter Bogdanovich’s 1972 Barbra Streisand-Ryan O’Neal blockbuster What’s Up Doc? – everyone in Wonder Boys tries much too hard to be quirky and funny.
 And it shows.

-In fact, one can almost see Hanson’s directorial hand moving actors and props in every comedy sequence.
-His grip is just as noticeable in the film’s dramatic moments.
+One can almost see Hanson’s directorial hand moving actors and props in every comedy sequence.
+His grip is just as noticeable in the film’s (unscrewballish) dramatic moments.

 Sure, they also tried extremely hard back in the 1930s and early 1940s, but the effort put into My Man Godfrey, The Awful Truth, Bringing Up Baby, Midnight, and The Lady Eve is for the most part invisible on screen.